 A burger joint so popular in Fed Hill that Fells Point got jealous and begged to bring a second location across the Harbor.
 Abbey Burger Bistro, a known soccer (or fútbol) bar, provides gluten-free buns per request.
 Here, you can build your own burger or try their monthly meat — and during the Easter season, they have rabbit on the menu.
 Most popular of all, try the Peanut Butter Burger.
-It Sounds weird, but believe us — you’ll want to sink your teeth into the gooey goodness.
+It sounds weird, but believe us — you’ll want to sink your teeth into the gooey goodness.

-Nestled in Hampden, Birroteca is a gluten-intolerant dream come true.
+Nestled in Hampden, Birroteca is a gluten-free dream come true.
 Craving pizza or pasta?
 You got it—pick any pasta dish on the menu and just request their gluten-free corn pasta!
 But we can’t allow you to leave the restaurant without trying their Duck Duck Goose pizza.
 Enjoy gluten-free crust, duck confit, fig-onion jam, balsamic, fontina & asiago cheese, and to top it off, duck egg.
 So, have you made your reservation yet?

 Who says chicken wings aren’t gluten-free?
-Earth Wood & Fire, in Mt.
-Washington and up north in Fallston, has mastered the chicken wing game — and they’re 100% gluten-free, obviously.
+Earth Wood & Fire, located in Mt.
+Washington and Fallston, has mastered the chicken wing game — and they’re 100% gluten-free, obviously.
 They’re the most popular item on the menu (famed amongst Baltimore locals), baked then grilled to crispy perfection in their Josper oven.
 Top them off with a choice of bleu cheese or ranch, or spice things up with their wasabi sauce.

 Holy crepe!
 This quaint French bistro in Mount Washington offers gluten-free crepes upon request.
-Satisfy any craving—from sweet (try a cookie speculoos spread with fresh strawberries and ice cream) to savory—you absolutely have to try the Crepe Deauville (the works of sauteed shrimp, scallops, lump crab, cream sauce, onion, Brussels sprouts and parm).
+Satisfy any craving—from sweet (try a cookie speculoos spread with fresh strawberries and ice cream) to savory—you absolutely have to try the Crepe Deauville (the works of sauteed shrimp, scallops, lump crab, cream sauce, onion, brussels sprouts and parm).